On the Optimal Regularity Implied by the Assumptions of Geometry I: Connections on Tangent Bundles: Abstract

 \section{Abstract}

 We resolve the problem of \emph{optimal regularity} and \emph{Uhlenbeck compactness} for affine connections in General Relativity and Mathematical Physics.
-First, we prove that any connection $\Gamma$ defined on the tangent bundle of an \emph{arbitrary} differentiable manifold, satisfying the condition that in some coordinate system the components of $\Gamma$ are bounded in $L^{2p}$, and the components of its Riemann curvature tensor are bounded in $L^p$, can be smoothed by coordinate transformation to optimal regularity, $\Gamma \in W^{1,p}$ (one derivative smoother than the curvature), $p> \max\{n/2,2\}$, dimension $n\geq 2$.
-For Lorentzian metrics in General Relativity this implies that shock wave solutions of the Einstein-Euler equations are non-singular---geodesic curves, locally inertial coordinates and the Newtonian limit, all exist in a classical sense.
-The proof is based on extending authors' existence theory for the \emph{Regularity Transformation (RT) equations} by one order, to the level of $L^{2p}$ connections with $L^p$ curvature, and to accomplish this we introduce the \emph{reduced} RT-equations, a system of {\it elliptic} partial differential equations for the Jacobians of the regularizing coordinate transformations.
-Secondly, we prove that this existence theory suffices to extend Uhlenbeck compactness from the case of connections on vector bundles over Riemannian manifolds, to the case of (affine) connections bounded in $L^\infty$ with $L^{p}$ curvature, ($p>n$), defined on the tangent bundle of arbitrary manifolds, including Lorentzian manifolds of relativistic Physics.
-By this, Uhlenbeck compactness and optimal regularity are pure logical consequences of the rule which defines how connections transform from one coordinate system to another---the starting assumption of geometry.
+First, we prove that any affine connection $\Gamma$, with components $\Gamma \in L^{2p}$ and components of its Riemann curvature ${\rm Riem}(\Gamma)$ in $L^p$, in some coordinate system, can be smoothed by coordinate transformation to optimal regularity, $\Gamma \in W^{1,p}$ (one derivative smoother than the curvature), $p> \max\{n/2,2\}$, dimension $n\geq 2$.
+For Lorentzian metrics in General Relativity this implies that shock wave solutions of the Einstein-Euler equations are non-singular---geodesic curves, locally inertial coordinates and the Newtonian limit, all exist in a classical sense, and the Einstein equations hold in the strong sense.
+The proof is based on an $L^p$ existence theory for the \emph{Regularity Transformation (RT) equations}, a system of {\it elliptic} partial differential equations (introduced by the authors) which determine the Jacobians of the regularizing coordinate transformations.
+Secondly, this existence theory gives the first extension of Uhlenbeck compactness from Riemannian metrics, to general affine connections bounded in $L^\infty$, with curvature in $L^{p}$, $p>n$, including semi-Riemannian metrics, and Lorentzian metric connections of relativistic Physics.
+We interpret this as a ``geometric'' improvement of the generalized Div-Curl Lemma.
+Our theory shows that Uhlenbeck compactness and optimal regularity are pure logical consequences of the rule which defines how connections transform from one coordinate system to another---what one could take to be the ``starting assumption of geometry''.